HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Introduction

+We propose \textbf{Heartcare Suite}---a systematic and innovative framework for ECG, dedicated to establishing a unified and extensible ecosystem for ECG-specific Med-MLLMs:

 \textbf{(i) Dataset}.
-We construct \textbf{Heartcare-220K}, a comprehensive, fine-grained multimodal ECG instruction dataset that supports unified modeling across key tasks such as disease diagnosis, waveform morphology analysis, rhythm interpretation, report generation.
-It combines two sources: the public PTB-XL dataset \citep{wagner2020ptb} with 21,799 12-lead ECG signals annotated with 179 SCP-ECG classes, and 12,170 ECG images with structured reports from top hospitals, including scanned traces, clinical conclusions, and de-identified metadata—substantially enriching modality and label diversity.
-To transform heterogeneous ECG data into structured supervision, we develop \textbf{HeartAgent}, a modular multi-agent engine with a bottom-up pipeline that ensures annotation consistency and generates high-quality instruction-style QA pairs, significantly boosting both scalability and data quality. \looseness=-1
+We construct \textbf{Heartcare-400K}, a large-scale, fine-grained, multi-task multimodal ECG instruction dataset.
+It combines two sources: the public PTB-XL dataset~\cite{wagner2020ptb} with 21,799 12-lead ECG signals annotated with 179 SCP-ECG classes, and 12,170 ECG images with structured reports from top hospitals, including scanned traces, clinical conclusions, and de-identified metadata---substantially enriching modality and label diversity.
+To transform heterogeneous ECG data into structured annotations, we develop \textbf{HeartAgent}, a multimodal engine with a bottom-up pipeline that ensures annotation consistency and generates high-quality instruction-style QA pairs.

-\textbf{(ii) Benchmark}.
-We introduce \textbf{Heartcare-Bench}, a framework for systematically evaluating diagnostic intelligence in ECG scenarios.
-It covers tasks including closed-ended and open-ended QA, report generation, signal reconstruction, and trend prediction, grouped into three clinically grounded categories: \textit{Diagnostic}, \textit{Form}, and \textit{Rhythm}.
-A hierarchical, multi-metric scoring system assesses knowledge reasoning, generative accuracy, and cross-modal understanding.
-Heartcare-Bench fills a critical gap in standardized evaluation for multi-modal ECG tasks, enabling systematic development and benchmarking of Med-MLLMs in physiological signal interpretation. \looseness=-1